 Show unruly bangs who's boss by taming them with a front plait braid.
 The braid itself can be made as thick or thin as desired, and the "waterfall" effect it gives is runway-esque yet playful at the same time.
 Keep the style frizz-free by combing through the hair pre-braiding with Living Proof's No Frizz Nourishing Styling Cream ($38).

-Achieving box braids can be a lengthy process, but they're oh-so-worth it when they turn out like Amandla Sternberg's.
+Achieving box braids can be a lengthy process, but they're so worth it when they turn out like Amandla Stenberg's.
 Begin by installing medium-sized box braids with faux braiding hair.
 "Leave out the front corner section for larger cornrows to give the style some added flair," notes Niani.
-Then, secure the ends of the braids with these Small Mini Hair Elastics ($5) and cut the hair to your desired length.
+Then, secure the ends of the braids with these Small Mini Hair Elastics ($3) and cut the hair to your desired length.

 Classic French Braid

 Ruby Rose stuns in this braided number that proves it is possible to French braid short hair.
 Ideal for naturally straight or wavy hair types, get the look by first running a pomade through the hair to create grip.
 Then, make a tight off-centered French braid and secure with bobby pins.